CMLL Japan Women's Championship

 The CMLL Japan Women's Championship, also known as the CMLL Japanese Women's Championship, is a women's professional wrestling championship, promoted by the Mexican lucha libre promotion Consejo Mundial de Lucha Libre (CMLL) and Japanese joshi puroresu promotion Lady's Ring.
-Dalys la Caribeña is the current champion, the fourth overall champion and the first since the championship was reactivated in 2020.
-She won the championship on January 22, 2020, where Dalys defeated Mina Shirakawa in a best two-out-of-three falls match to win the title.
+Hazuki is the current champion, the tenth overall champion and the seventh since the championship was reactivated in 2020.
+She won by the title by defeating Koguma at Stardom in Korakuen on October 11, 2025, in Tokyo, Japan.

 The championship was first introduced in 1999 as the CMLL Japan Women's Championship, when CMLL was touring Japan in hopes of expanding into the Japanese market.
 By 2000 CMLL ceased promoting shows regularly in Japan, loaning the CMLL Japan Women's Championship to Osaka Pro Wrestling, who kept promoting the championship until June 2001.
-Inaugural champion Chikako Shiratori is, thus far, the only woman to have won the championship on two occasions.
+The championship was reactivated as the CMLL Japanese Women's Championship in 2020 by CMLL and their Japan-based partner Lady's Ring.
+The inaugural and youngest champion is Chikako Shiratori at 26, while Dalys la Caribeña is the oldest at 44.